 Fri 20th June - Sat 5th July 2014 - Places available

 Fri 8th - Sat 23rd August 2014 - Places available

 Fri 29th May - Sat 13th June 2015 - Places available

 Fri 7th - Sun 22nd August 2015 - Places available

 We will leave the English Channel and the white cliffs behind and begin our journey north.
 Keeping away from main roads for the most part we will pass through Canterbury and Sittingbourne and the Medway towns of Gillingham, Chatham and Rochester before crossing the River Thames at Gravesend.
 We will spend our first night on the road at Brentwood in the county of Essex.

 More quiet country lanes take us further north through a number of typically English little villages and the pretty Essex countryside.
-We will continue to the University town of Cambridge where our route takes us alongside the traffic free Cambridgeshire Guided Busway to our next nights stop at St. Ives.
+We will continue to the University town of Cambridge where our route then takes us North West to our accommodation at the pretty villages of Hemingford Abbotts and Hemingford Gray.